These mason jar luminarias are a super easy five-minute craft for the holidays. And they make cute DIY hostess or teacher gifts.

-There’s just something about the ridginess (totally made up word) of the jars that make them extra fun and perfect for painting.
+There's just something about the quilting on the jars that make them extra fun and perfect for painting.

 Now I got so into making these that I didn't take step by step photos, but they're easy and you're smart so I'm sure you can just follow the instructions and manage just fine.

 (This post contains some affiliate links for your convenience.
 You can read my full disclosure policy here.)

 - White paint (chalk paint works well, but isn't mandatory)

 - Cheap paint brush